 Japan’s perpetual economic crisis since the early 1990s has resulted in a drastic change in work behavior among young people.
 Two new social categories have emerged to classify those that, for varying reasons, do not enter stable employment.
 Freeters are people aged 18 to 34 who remain only casually involved in the labor market through a series of temporary or part-time jobs, and NEETs are individuals Not in Education, Employment, or Training, who sometimes withdraw from society entirely and rely on support from their parents.
 Through online interviews on a Japanese dating website, this thesis attempts to understand how these categories are assigned and conceived of by young Japanese men and women.
 The narrative gathered from these people, aged 18-28, has shown that freeters and NEETs are conceived of very differently by their peers, and entirely different motivations, backgrounds, and normative valences are assigned to both.
 Most interviewees used “creation myths” to explain and classify their peers, and this understudied form of social categorization, as well as the specific creation myths assigned to freeters and NEETs, reveal unique aspects of Japanese society.

-In general, I identify as a maker more than an artist, but making these elaborate non-live harmonic mixes has been a stronger emotional compulsion than most of my other work.
+Producing these elaborate non-live harmonic mixes has been a stronger emotional compulsion for me than most of my other work.
 They are the direct products of events and changes in my life and outlook and each represents an important part of my experience.

 Loss is a 99-minute expression of grief and gratitude, comprised of complex syncopated beats combined entirely with harmonic mixing.
 This is the longest and perhaps most intimate of my mixes.